ISL 2019-20: Chennaiyin FC and John Gregory part ways | Goal.com

 Chennaiyin FC have mutually parted ways with coach John Gregory after six games in the ongoing Indian Super League (ISL) season 2019-20.

-The southern side had just bagged their first win over Hyderabad FC 2-1 in a dramatic fashion but went on to draw 2-2 against Odisha FC in their last game.
+The Marina Machans had just bagged their first win over Hyderabad FC 2-1 in a dramatic fashion but went on to draw 2-2 against Odisha FC in their last game.
 They only had another goalless draw against Mumbai City to show for.

+The 65-year-old had revealed that he would not continue as head coach following the narrow defeat against FC Goa at the end of the ISL season 5 but later continued to lead the southern side into the group stage of the AFC Cup competition on virtue of winning the ISL in his second year at the club.

+Gregory led his troops to the final of the 2019 Super Cup final where they lost 2-1 to FC Goa and once again hinted to his departure post the 3-0 loss to Bengaluru FC this season which was incidentally before they got the better of Hyderabad.

 "This decision has been taken after a detailed discussion with John, and all parties involved believe this will be the right step for everyone associated with the club," the statement added while the announcement of the next manager is expected to be made in due course.